Who was freed in major prisoner swap between Russia and the West? - KESQ

 Kevin Lik, a dual citizen of Russia and Germany, was convicted of high treason in December 2023, according to the Russian state news agency TASS.

-TASS said Lick was accused of photographing and filming military equipment and personnel at the Maikop garrison in Russia.
+TASS said Lik was accused of photographing and filming military equipment and personnel at the Maikop garrison in Russia.
 According to the court, he intended to provide the information to German intelligence.

 Demuri (Dieter) Voronin (age unknown)

-Note: Correction: This story has been updated to correct the year when Vadim Konoshchenok was extradited.